-The work-shy are with us wherever we live; the motivationally-challenged, the ergophobes, who see little point of expending effort to better themselves, academically, financially or socially.
+The work-shy are with us wherever we live; those with 'development opportunities in the scope of personal motivation', the ergophobes, who see little point of expending effort to better themselves, academically, financially or socially.
 In Poland, the harder working gravitate towards the big cities or to the recently opened labour markets of western Europe.
 Those that stay behind, without work, doing the bare minimum to get by, do not live the comparatively easy life of a Brit on benefits.
 Most long-term unemployed people in Poland receive zero benefits other than being eligible for free healthcare treatment on the state.

 Charles Crawford does point out the direct causal link between high social security (including job protection) and a slowing down of an economy.
 Once people have satisfied their needs, many tend to take their foot off the accelerator and coast; multiply this several million times and whole economies start running out of puff.
 This happened in Japan in the early 1990s, when a country that had been working flat-out since it pulled itself out of the radioactive rubble of WW2 had reached the top and felt, collectively, that there was little point in busting a gut to keep ahead of the world in terms of productivity.
 This will happen in South Korea, which has undergone a similar transformation powered by Hard Work.
 The first symptoms - car factories no longer working night shifts, students questioning the value of youth spent cramming for exams - are there.